Keyboard shortcuts

 fn main() {

-impl DataTypeExtension for DataTypeUint4 {
+impl DataTypeTraitsV3 for UInt10DataType {

-fn name(&self) -> String {
+fn create(_metadata: &MetadataV3) -> Result<zarrs_data_type::DataType, PluginCreateError> {

 }

-fn configuration(&self) -> Configuration {
+fn configuration(&self, _zarr_version: zarrs_plugin::ZarrVersion) -> Configuration {

 Configuration::default()